CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ### Point positions

 `POSITION` defines the position for a point before any tileset transforms are applied.

+#### Coordinate reference system (CRS)

+3D Tiles local coordinate systems use a right-handed 3-axis (x, y, z) Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
+3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems (also see [tile content coordinate systems](../../README.md#tile-content-coordinate-systems)).

+#### RTC_CENTER

-Positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://blogs.agi.com/insight3d/index.php/2008/09/03/precisions-precisions/). `RTC_CENTER` defines the center position.
+Positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
+If defined, `RTC_CENTER` specifies the center position and all vertex positions are treated as relative to this value.
+The center position provided for `RTC_CENTER` is defined according to a coordinate system where the _z_-axis is up.

 #### Quantized positions

 If `POSITION` is not defined, positions may be stored in `POSITION_QUANTIZED`, which defines point positions relative to the quantized volume.
 If neither `POSITION` nor `POSITION_QUANTIZED` is defined, the tile does not need to be rendered.

-A quantized volume is defined by `offset` and `scale` to map quantized positions into model space.
+A quantized volume is defined by `offset` and `scale` to map quantized positions to a position in local space.
 The following figure shows a quantized volume based on `offset` and `scale`:

 ![quantized volume](figures/quantized-volume.png)